Jax-Ur: The New 52

-In DC's 2011 reboot of its continuity, The New 52, Jax-Ur first appears among the Kryptonian criminals seen in the Phantom Zone and he claims to have destroyed a moon.
-Jax-Ur was fully introduced in the World of Krypton flashback segments, where he is depicted as a young military officer and Lara Lor-Van's partner and fiancé.
-Lara calls off their engagement when Jax-Ur reveals he supports Colonel Ekar, a commanding officer who deems Krypton's Science Council weak and self-absorbed and plans to overthrow it with a coup d'état.
-When Lara tries to fight Colonel Ekar and is defeated and caught, Jax-Ur tries to convince her to join their cause in order to save her life, but fails.
+In The New 52 continuity reboot, Jax-Ur first appears among the Kryptonian criminals seen in the Phantom Zone and claims to have destroyed a moon.
+Jax-Ur was fully introduced in flashbacks depicted in the World of Krypton series, where he is depicted as a military officer and Lara's partner and fiancé.
+Lara calls off their engagement when Jax-Ur reveals he supports Colonel Ekar, a commanding officer who deems Krypton's Science Council weak and self-absorbed and plans to overthrow it in a coup d'état.
+When Lara tries to fight Ekar and is defeated and caught, Jax-Ur tries to convince her to join their cause to save her life, but fails.
 General Zod intervenes, killing Ekar and smothering the revolution.
 Jax-Ur is imprisoned with the other surviving insurgents, promising Lara he tried to save her and reaffirming his love for her.

+World's Finest

+Jax-Ur appears in Batman/Superman World's Finest #18 (October 2023) and #19 (November 2023) in a storyline detailing the first team-up of Batman and Superman.
+Jax-Ur uses a breach in the Phantom Zone to escape to Earth and sends Batman to take his place in the Phantom Zone.